shiftkey/blog/_posts/2012-11-26-internet-sabbatical.md

 ---
 layout: post
 title: Internet Sabbatical - An Experiment
 permalink: /blog/experiment-internet-sabbatical.html
 description: Putting pen to paper (and committing to) about an idea I was discussing with a friend recently.
 date: 2012-11-26 23:00:00 +11:00
-icon: /img/main/me.jpg
 comments: false
 ---

 As this year comes to a close (a few more things to do yet) I wanted to try something different over the holiday season - an internet sabbatical.

 ### A What?